School Tours

 Language Schools

 The Irish National Heritage Park offers an introduction to Irish history, beginning with the first settlers in the Stone Age, and continuing up to the arrival of the Vikings.
-This one-and-a-half-hour tour brings students through 9,000 years of Irish history, exploring Ireland’s past through Prehistoric buildings, a Stone Circle, a Ringfort and a Viking House.
+This approximately 90-minute tour brings students through 9,000 years of Irish history, exploring Ireland’s past through Prehistoric buildings, a Stone Circle, a Ringfort, and a Viking House.

 Third Level